awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

     InstancePort: 80
 ```

 Replace the highlighted text with the ARN of your certificate\.
-The certificate can be one that you created in ACM or one that you uploaded to IAM with the AWS CLI\.
+The certificate can be one that you created in AWS Certificate Manager or one that you uploaded to IAM with the AWS CLI\.

-The above example uses options in the `aws:elb:listener` namespace to configure an HTTPS listener on port 443 with the specified certificate, and forward the decrypted traffic to the instances in your environment on port 80\.
+The previous example uses options in the `aws:elb:listener` namespace to configure an HTTPS listener on port 443 with the specified certificate, and to forward the decrypted traffic to the instances in your environment on port 80\.

-For more information on load balancer configuration options, see \.
+For more information about load balancer configuration options, see \.

 ## Security Group Configuration<a name="https-update-security-group"></a>